DarkGhostHunter/Laralocker/README.md

 ## How it works

-This package allows your Job, Listener or Notification to be `Lockable` With just adding three lines of code, the Job will *look ahead* for a free "slot", and reserve it.
+This package allows your Job, Listener or Notification to be `Lockable`.
+With just adding three lines of code, the Job will *look ahead* for a free "slot", and reserve it.

-> For sake of simplicity, I will treat Notifications and Listeners as a Jobs.
+> For sake of simplicity, I will treat Notifications and Listeners as a Jobs, since all of these can be pushed to the Queue.

 Once the Job finishes processing, it will release the "slot", and mark that slot as the starting point for the next Jobs so they don't look ahead from the very beginning.